"You see our work everyday!"

 -

-Whether the home can realistically support your kitchen remodeling or bathroom remodeling plans
+Whether the home can structurally support your remodeling goals

 -